 Maid of Honor Contest

-Apply here by Nov.
-1, 2023, to portray Joan of Arc in 2024 in the Joan of Arc parade January 6 in New Orleans, and in sister city Orléans, France, in the summer.
+Apply to be Joan of Arc in 2026 in the Joan of Arc parade January 6 in New Orleans, and in our sister city Orléans, France, in the summer of 2026.

 FREE TO ENTER: There is no fee to enter the contest.
-The Krewe de Jeanne d’Arc will provide the majority of the costume (student may need to provide some clothing like thermal underwear, beneath costume) for the selected Joan.
+The Krewe de Jeanne d’Arc will provide the majority of the costume for the selected Joan.
+Some fees for special events and opportunities during the parading year may apply for the Maid’s family and associates, but all costs for parading, attending the Krewe de Jeanne d’Arc’s special events, and travel to France, are included in this award.

 Eligibility: This contest is open to young women, 16-19 years old (the ages of Joan’s most notable feats and trial), who have shown unique leadership abilities and are currently or have recently studied French in high school, college, or at home.
-(The candidate must be able to speak some French in conversation and be able to represent Joan for media opportunities, public presentations, and in the parade).
+(The candidate must be able to speak some French in conversation and be able to represent Joan for media opportunities, public presentations, and the travel to our sister city of Orleans).
 This contest does not discriminate on the basis of race, religion, national origin, ancestry or creed.
-The three top candidates will receive a brief phone interview to assess French fluency and confidence so we may choose the best possible candidate.
+The three top candidates will receive a brief phone interview to assess poise, confidence, grace, and French fluency so we may choose the best possible candidate to represent Joan of Arc in our parade, and throughout the year at local, national, and international events.

 • In addition to filling out the application form including two essays, send a letter of recommendation to founder_amy@joanofarcparade.org or by mail to THE JOAN OF ARC PROJECT 7330 Sycamore Street, New Orleans, LA 70118

-• Winner must be available to be publicly announced and meet the krewe at the coronation party (date to-be-determined mid-December).Winner prepares and presents her own brief inspiring speech in English and French for this event.
+• The selected Maid of Honor must be available to be publicly announced and meet the krewe at the coronation party (Dec.
+15, 2025).
+The Maid will write and present her own brief inspiring speech in English and French for this event.

-• Winner must be available to ceremonially crown the king at the pre-parade banquet on January 5, 2024.
+• The selected Maid of Honor must be available to ceremonially crown the king at the pre-parade banquet on January 5, 2026.

-• Winner must be available to star in our parade on horseback and participate in two ceremonies at stops in the parade, the sword blessing at St. Louis Cathedral and the king cake ceremony in Washington Artillery Park, January 6th, 2024.
+• The selected Maid of Honor must be available to ride on horseback and participate in two ceremonies at stops in the parade, the sword blessing at St. Louis Cathedral and the king cake ceremony in Oscar Dunn Park, January 6th, 2025.

-• Winner must be available (pending school and other obligations) for TV and radio appearances.
+• The selected Maid of Honor must be available (pending school and other obligations) for TV and radio appearances throughout the year, from the coronation date in December 2025 through December 2026.

 2020 Maid of Honor Zoe Kanga from Lusher.